alex-654/workbook/book_summary/completed_code/part 1.md

   Exm, suppose the system is required to follow a business rule that customer information should be no more than 30 seconds out of date.
 - User Interface Design
-- Resource Management (database connections, threads, and handles, memory management)
+- Resource Management (database connections, threads, memory management)
 - Security
 - Performance
   If certain areas require the use of specific algorithms or data